Roundups/tools

 Synup

-Pricing: Startup: $79/month (billed annually) or $99/month (billed monthly); Agency: $199/month (billed annually) or $249/month (billed monthly); Scale: $799/month (billed annually) or $999/month (billed monthly).
-Additional team members: $5/month; Additional client accounts: $1.50/month.
+Pricing: Startup: $79/month (billed annually) or $99/month (billed monthly); Agency: $199/month (billed annually) or $249/month (billed monthly); Scale: $799/month (billed annually) or $999/month (billed monthly)

 SEOptimer

-Local SEO audit and reporting
+Local SEO audits and reporting

 Pricing: DIY SEO: $29/month; White Label: $39/month; White Label & Embedding: $59/month.
-All plans include 14-day free trial.
+All plans include a 14-day free trial.

 Semrush